-A CV is a very personal thing that you should invest a lot your time into.
-It is the first thing new clients will see when you apply for a new contract/job, and you only get one chance at a first impression.
+A CV is a very personal thing that you should invest a good amount of time into.
+If you work with recruiters it is often the first thing new clients see when they put you forward for a new contract/job, and you only get one chance at a first impression.

 - Be brief

-There are likely to be a few candidates applying for the same job as you, so the person going through all of them will not have the time to read about your life story.
+There are likely to be a few candidates applying for the same job as you, so the person going through all of them will not have the time to read your life story.

 - Don’t lie

-- Don’t let an agency reformat
+- Don’t let an agency reformat your CV